V-Varga/TrichoCompare/README.md

 proteinortho -h
 #see available datasets with:
 busco --list-datasets
+#explanation of commands:
+# -i SEQUENCE_FILE, --in SEQUENCE_FILE
+# Input sequence file in FASTA format.
+Can be an assembled genome or transcriptome (DNA), or protein sequences from an annotated gene set.
+Also possible to use a path to a directory containing multiple input files.
+# -o OUTPUT, --out OUTPUT
+# Give your analysis run a recognisable short name.
+Output folders and files will be labelled with this name.
+The path to the output folder is set with --out_path.
+# -m MODE, --mode MODE  Specify which BUSCO analysis mode to run.
+# There are three valid modes:
+#  - geno or genome, for genome assemblies (DNA)
+#  - tran or transcriptome, for transcriptome assemblies (DNA)
+#  - prot or proteins, for annotated gene sets (protein)
+# -l LINEAGE, --lineage_dataset LINEAGE
+# Specify the name of the BUSCO lineage to be used.
+# -c N, --cpu N
+# Specify the number (N=integer) of threads/cores to use.
+# -e N, --evalue N
+# E-value cutoff for BLAST searches.
+Allowed formats, 0.001 or 1e-03 (Default: 1e-03)
 #first, use the larger database
 nohup busco --in /home/inf-47-2020/ThesisTrich/DataFiles/EncodedData/ --out trichLantaEuk --mode proteins --lineage_dataset eukaryota_odb10 --cpu 20 --evalue 0.001 &> nohup_Lanta_euk.out &
 #then the smaller database